6 min read

 Insurance companies might find themselves being under greater scrutiny by the government through complex rules and elaborate procedures.
 This will mean extra expenditure on compliance and regulations.

-How to start preparing
+How to start preparing for future recessions

 The trademark sign of a slowdown or recession is the fall in demand.
 And no matter the type, each industry is affected by it.
 For each industry, though, the modus operandi remains the same: try to find a balance.

 As per the chart, in the beginning, businesses have enjoyed economic growth for almost 10 years now.
 Technological innovation did change consumer preferences and brought up new communication with operational challenges for businesses.
 But, overall, demand has increased due to which so have profits, revenues, and competition.
-The positive environment has led businesses to either take risks and expand their expenses beyond what is sustainable or letting complacency dominate and lead to poorly performing processes.
+The positive environment has led businesses to either take risks and expand their expenses beyond what is sustainable or let complacency dominate and lead to poorly performing processes.

 These extremes need to be avoided by businesses.